QuivrHQ/quivr/README.md

 ### Demo with Claude 100k context
 https://github.com/StanGirard/quivr/assets/5101573/9dba918c-9032-4c8d-9eea-94336d2c8bd4

-## Getting Started
+## Getting Started with the new version
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

 Make sure you have the following installed before continuing:

-- Python 3.10 or higher
-- Pip
+- Docker
-- Virtualenv
+- Docker Compose

 You'll also need a [Supabase](https://supabase.com/) account for:

 - A new Supabase project
 - Supabase Project API key
 - Supabase Project URL

 ### Installing